3 May 2022

 The new plan is just 59 pages long, but those 59 pages reflect 10 years of collaboration, good science, research, communication and teamwork.
 Ten years without conflict, working together to give one of Australia’s most threatened species a plan for the future.

 Our recovery team was populated by constructive members, and time has actually helped us in some ways.
-It has given everyone time to develop trust, to learn more about the species, and to understand the mahogany glider’s landscape from so many different perspectives.
+It has given everyone time to develop trust, learn more about the species, and understand the mahogany glider’s landscape from so many different perspectives.

 The Mahogany Glider Recovery Team made some clear decisions right at the very beginning, and these decisions shaped our process.
 We agreed to always aim for consensus.
 Our clear purpose was to write a plan that was wholly based on the best science available.
 The science would then inform actions that would offer a recovery path for this species.
 We agreed to state the facts about the measurable actions and processes that are needed for recovery, regardless of politics or opinion.
 We recognised that, for many reasons, some actions might be complex to negotiate and be more challenging to achieve than others.